 - Mona Lisa Smile: Data briefly tries imitating it while looking at the painting in Fajo's treasure room.

 - Mourning a Dead Robot: Data, an android, is kidnapped at the same time as his shuttle blows up, so naturally, the crew thinks Data has also blown up.
 They look mournful, and at one point, Riker and Geordi search through his possessions, believing their close friend has died.

 - My God, What Have I Done?: Fajo briefly has this look on his face when he shoots Varria, but quickly shrugs it off.Fajo: There's always another Varria.

-- Nice Job Fixing It, Villain!: Whether or not Data had an emotional response, Fajo telling Data he would continue to murder people provided the necessary excuse for Data to kill him.
+- Nice Job Fixing It, Villain: Whether or not Data had an emotional response, Fajo telling Data he would continue to murder people provided the necessary impetus for Data to determine Fajo has to die according to his "value all life" calculus.
 The transporter spares them both the consequences of that decision.

 - Nobody Here but Us Statues: When Fajo proudly shows off Data to some guests, Data pretends to be immobile, even when Fajo knocks him to the ground.
 Fajo is furious at this humiliation.

 - The Nudifier: The acid that Fajo splashes on Data's uniform.

 - Oh, Crap!: Fajo's reaction when Data decides to shoot him.